ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 # Data - AI - Analytics Reference Architecture

 In this reference architecture, we are focusing on defining architecture patterns and best practices to build data and AI intensive applications.
-We are addressing how to integrate data governance, machine learning practices and the full life cycle of a cloud native solution development under the same reference architecture to present and hollistic point of view on how to do it.
+We are addressing how to integrate data governance, machine learning practices and the full life cycle of a cloud native solution development under the same reference architecture to present and holistic point of view on how to do it.

 # Principles

+1. There is a spectrum from single source of the truth to data hyper personalisation .
+Fundamentally we need to embrace the fact that different roles need specialised data stores with redundancy and replication between them Exercise specialisation through connectivity
+2. Different application patterns apply different data specialisation
+3. As you constrain scalability and network connectivity you also constrain data store, data structure and data access
+4. The value and way of storing and representing data may change with its age.
+Value also comes in the recognition of patterns in the time series.

 # Patterns

 ## Data platform

-## Intellingent application
+## Intelligent application

 ## Business intelligence